Skip to content

 0.5 / 1

-The company's own commitment for suppliers only mentions protection of human rights and labour rights, but does not reference the Universal Declaration of Human Rights or equivalent.
+The company's own commitment to suppliers only mentions the protection of human rights and labor rights but does not refer to the Universal Declaration of Human Rights or its equivalent.

 • P